Subject area: Landscape Architecture

 You can study abroad by taking advantage of exchange opportunities in Year 3.
 We have exchange partners in Australia and throughout Europe under the Erasmus programme.

 In semester 2 of Year 3, you'll have the opportunity to take up practical working opportunities in the UK or overseas.

 Landscape Architecture encourages self-directed study from Year 1 to Year 4.
 Studio based design teaching is central and is supported by two aligned strands in theory and techniques.

 Design projects are tutored using a range of teaching techniques, including on a one-to-one basis.
 Work is reviewed in communal critique sessions.
 There is a credited practice working period in semester 2 of Year 3.

 How will I be assessed?

 You will predominantly be assessed by a combination of coursework, portfolio work and presentations.
-Some courses are assessed by written essays and in your graduating year there is a dissertation submission.
+Some courses are assessed by written essays and in Year 4 there is a dissertation submission.